unrealwork/atsd-use-cases/research/fitness-index/README.md

 health using this data?

 Publicly-available data allows for anyone with access to the correct analytics tools to pursue answers to their own questions and convey that information to any audience.
-The ATSD is developed to work within the [Socrata](https://axibase.com/docs/axibase-collector/jobs/socrata.html) framework used by government agencies to publish data, so it was selected as the main tool for this project and calculations were done using the computational knowledge engine [WolframAlpha](https://www.wolframalpha.com/).
+ATSD is developed to work within the [Socrata](https://axibase.com/docs/axibase-collector/jobs/socrata.html) framework used by government agencies to publish data, it is main tool for this project and calculations are done using the computational knowledge engine [WolframAlpha](https://www.wolframalpha.com/).

 ## Data